omeka/omeka-s-enduser/docs/modules/collecting.md

 	 - Item resource (will appear as dropdown)
 		 - This will offer the user the choice of existing items to add as a property value.
 You can paste anything after the `admin/` in the url of an advanced search to load specific items.
 	 - [Custom Vocab](../modules/customvocab/) (requires that plugin to be installed).
 If selected, an additional dropdown will load.
 Use this to select from your existing Custom Vocabs.
 This will load as a dropdown for the users on the public side of the form.
-	 - If you have [Numeric data types](../modules/numericdatatypes/) installed, you will also have the options:
+	 - If you have [Numeric Data Types](../modules/numericdatatypes/) installed, you will also have the options:
 		 - Numeric timestamp
 		 - Numeric interval
 		 - Numeric duration